tenstorrent/tt-metal/INSTALLING.md

 #### You are All Set!

-- To verify your installation, try the executing an example:
+- To verify your installation, try executing an example:

   ```
   python3 -m ttnn.examples.usage.run_op_on_device